-Establishing and maintaining a good credit score is nearly essential in many Western countries today.
+Establishing and maintaining a good credit score is nearly essential in many countries today.
 Without a good-to-great credit score, consumers can face major barriers when it comes to things like securing loans, financing automobiles, and qualifying for credit cards.

 Of course, some things are beyond our control.
 A medical emergency or some other large, unexpected expense can set people back years on their financial journey.
 And it’s possible to regain firm financial footing, but it may take some hard work.

 Depending on their personal circumstances, individuals have a number of approaches they can take to establish or rebuild their credit.

 In the U.K., consumers can leverage their monthly, on-time rent payments to help build good credit with CreditLadder.

 The company works with renters to ensure their on-time rent payments are reported to credit bureaus, and, in turn, raise their credit score and improve their credit position.

 “It’s one of those things where we are often having a conversation with somebody and they suddenly stop and say, ‘Hang on, is this not happening already?
 And why is it not happening?’” said CreditLadder CEO Sheraz Dar.
 “They’ll say they’ve been renting for five or 10 years and are surprised to learn that none of that has gone on their credit file.
 But we’re here to help with that.”